Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Lifetime and Crossing Time for the Boundary Data of the Setup in

 and

 These numerical estimates are for the full expression for the amplitude estimate, as in equation \eqref{eq:AmpEstimation}.
-That is, the sum over the co--frame orientation configurations $s(v)$ is included.
+In particular, the sum over the co--frame orientation configurations $s(v)$ is included.
 Then, the amplitude estimate is given by the sum of four terms, corresponding to the four possible co--frame orientations for a two--vertex spinfoam.
 Each term in the sum is a product of sixteen gaussian weights, each corresponding to one of the sixteen faces of the spinfoam, see Figure \ref{fig:spinfoam}.

-The boundary data $\omega_\ell$ and $k_{\ell\nn}$ in \cite{christodoulou_planck_2016} correspond to a critical point for the partial amplitude that reconstructs a degenerate 3d geometry.
-That is, two 4--simplices with triangle areas $\omega_\ell\, \hbar$ and face normals $k_{\ell\nn}$ as in \cite{christodoulou_planck_2016}, and glued along one of their five tetrahedra so that they correspond to a simplicial manifold dual to the spinfoam in Figure \ref{fig:spinfoam}, have zero 4--volume.
+We now comment on the relevance of the fact that the boundary data in \cite{christodoulou_planck_2016} correspond to a 3d geometry.
+The boundary data $\omega_\ell$ and $k_{\ell\nn}$ in \cite{christodoulou_planck_2016} correspond to a critical point for the partial amplitude that reconstructs a degenerate 4d geometry.
+That is, two 4--simplices with triangle areas $\omega_\ell\, \hbar$ and face normals $k_{\ell\nn}$ as chosen in \cite{christodoulou_planck_2016}, and glued along one of their five tetrahedra so that they correspond to a simplicial manifold dual to the spinfoam in Figure \ref{fig:spinfoam}, will have zero 4--volume.
 This can be checked explicitly by calculating the edge lengths of the 4--simplices from $\omega_\ell$ and $k_{\ell\nn}$, and then calculating their 4--volume written as a Cayley--Menger determinant, verifying that it vanishes.
 The vanishing of the 4--volume follows from the fact that the triangulation is taken to be intrinsically flat: the five tetrahedra making up each four simplex glue properly when embedded in a 3d Euclidean space.
 They correspond to a tetrahedron split in four tetrahedra with all deficit angles on the interior edges equal to zero.
 Thus, when promoted to a 4--simplex, this is a degenerate 4--simplex.
 For an analogy in one dimension lower, think of a tetrahedron with three of its triangles in the plane of the fourth triangle.
 This can be understood either as a 2d geometry made up of three triangles, or, as a 3d geometry made up of one tetrahedron of zero 3--volume.

 We saw in Section \ref{sec:Bulk} that the estimates for $T_c$ and $\tau$ are not affected by the kind of geometrical critical point for the partial amplitude.
 Then, the fact that the chosen boundary data correspond to a degenerate 4d triangulation can be seen as an (accidental) smart choice, that allows to understand easily equations \eqref{eq:crossingTimeInExplicit} and \eqref{eq:LiftimeInExplicit}.
 All dihedral angles $\phi_\ell(\delta_\ell)$ will vanish, there is only a $\Pi_\ell = \pi$ thin--wedge contribution at $\Delta$ to consider on top of the embedding data $\zeta_\ell$.
 The dihedral angles $\phi(\delta_\ell)$ are calculated using well known trigonometry formulas, see for instance \cite{dittrich_area-angle_2008-1}.